 Lemongrass 3 stalks, only use 4-5 inches from the bottom, only the purple bits

 Coconut Milk 2 boxes (I use Kaya)

 Green Peppercorns 1 long stem, should yield anything between 15-20 peppercorns

 Lime 2, one juiced and the other kept aside to adjust seasoning later

 Soya Sauce 1 tbsp

 Gur or Jaggery 1 tbsp

 Salt and pepper

-Heat the coconut oil in a wide but medium-sized pan and add the curry paste to this and fry the paste for a few minutes.
-Then to this, add the coconut milk, the peppercorns, half the chicken stock cube, the soya sauce, lemongrass stalk.
+Heat the coconut oil in a wide but medium-sized pan and add the curry paste to this and fry the paste for a few minutes or until it becomes a tone deeper than before.
+Then to this, add the coconut milk, the remaining green peppercorns, half the chicken stock cube, lime juice and the soya sauce.
 Add in 300ml of water, and bring all of this to a boil, then turn the heat down to a simmer.

 Set bowls out with freshly chopped coriander, mint leaves and lime wedges.